irfansofyana/til-template/README.md

 # Today I Learned Template

 A GitHub Pages template for creating your own Today I Learned (TIL) website.
 Document and share your daily learnings in an organized and searchable way.
+This project is inspired by https://til.simonwillison.net/ and some others that I found.

 ## Features